Hello and welcome!

 (c) Brandon Woo, Bugguide.net

-My research focuses on a widespread, extremely common and yet understudied group of ants: the “pyramid ants,” genus Dorymyrmex.
+My research focuses on a widespread, extremely common and yet poorly understood group of ants: the “pyramid ants,” genus Dorymyrmex.
 These ants are well-established throughout warm, dry regions of the Americas, important in their ecosystems, and they coexist well with humans.
 Nonetheless, there are many undescribed species of Dorymyrmex, even in places like California.
 Broadly speaking, I am 1) characterizing new and existing species so these ants have proper names and can be identified, and 2) uncovering how they have developed their fascinating “amphitropical” global distribution, in which diversity and density are highest outside, rather than within, the tropics.

 A brief professional timeline